Wolfpack-Digital/rails-template/README.md

-# Wolfpack-Digital/rails-starter-kit
+# wolfpack-digital/rails-starter-kit

 ## Description

-This is the application template used for new projects at Wolfpack-Digital.
-It includes best-practices, documentation and
+Ruby on Rails application template used by [Wolfpack-Digital][].

 ## Requirements